leempko/mia/README.md

 This website contains links to the teaching material and the schedule (see below).
 The [MyCourses](https://mycourses.aalto.fi/course/view.php?id=44862) website will only be used for all announcements, discussion fora (one general forum and a separate forum for each exercise assignment), and exercise assignments (material, report submissions and peer grading).

 The course is heavily focused on solving actual exercises in Python (six in total).
 These exercises can be performed in groups of max 3 students.
-The course grading is based mostly (80% weight) on final report scores given by the course personnel (teacher and TAs), after an initial peer grading by fellow students.
+The course grading is based mostly (80% weight) on final report scores given by the course personnel (teacher and teaching assistants), after an initial peer grading by fellow students.
 Participating in the peer grading is required to pass the course, and the quality of peer grading carries a weight of 10%.
 Each student should also participate in student presentations were submitted reports are analyzed and discussed in class (weight 10%).

 ## Schedule

-For the fall 2024 semester, lectures will be hold on Mondays 12.15–14.00 in Health Technology House, Auditorio - F239a.
+For the fall 2024 semester, lectures will be held on Mondays 12.15–14.00 in Health Technology House, Auditorio - F239a.
+Exercise sessions with teaching assistants present will be held on Thursdays 12.15–14.00, first in Health Technology House, Auditorio - F239a (before the autumn break) and then in the Undergraduate Center, A-sali (Aalto-sali) - Y202a (after the autumn break).

-Exercises: Thursdays 12.15–14.00, Health Technology House, Auditorio - F239a (before the autumn break)
+> [!NOTE]
-                                  Undergraduate Centre, A-sali (Aalto-sali) - Y202a (after the autumn break)
+> No exercise sessions will be organized on Thu 5 Sep, Thu 10 Oct, Thu 21 Nov and Thu 28 Nov.

-No exercises on the following dates: Thu 5 Sep, Thu 10 Oct, Thu 21 Nov and Thu 28 Nov
+A detailed schedule is given below.

 | Week |  Date | Activity | Location | Topic |  |
 | --- | ---   | ---      | ---   | --- | --- |